Major EventsVisit Mankato

 More musical acts will be announced.
 Check out this year’s lineup at the park online.

 Solstice is one of Mankato’s major summer charity events.
 The schedule is full of local and regional musicians, artists, crafts and food vendors.
-Bring your coolers, sun shades, lawn chairs, bean bags and other lawn toys and enjoy the afternoon.
+Bring your sun shades, lawn chairs, bean bags and other lawn toys and enjoy the afternoon.
+Paddle Jam is a unique experience to float down the river, passing a band on a pontoon!
 Help raise money to support the Children’s Museum of Southern Minnesota.

 Experience the 4th of July with the free, family friendly Rockin’ Fourth of July Concert taking place at Mankato’s Vetter Amphitheater at Riverfront Park.
 The list of events are as follows: